cliosight/Docs/Spec.md

 ## Using Workflows in Jupyter Notebook for Machine Learning <a name="python"></a>
 Data analysis can provide pointers for fine-tuning an existing application or product design through hypothesis testing.
 It can also help in improving the performance of a machine learning model in production with high quality datasets.

-Being able to code a workflow by combining data management tasks using a simple JSON configuration can speed up the design and development phases of an AI/ML project.
-This is made possible with data pipelines.
+Being able to create a workflow by combining data management tasks using a simple JSON configuration can speed up the design and development phases of an AI/ML project.
 UI and automation components can be created instantly in external applications with our API.

 # API <a name="api"></a>